Who does The Great Rubber Duck Race benefit?

 If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the race.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
 Anyone can adopt until an hour before the race begins, as long as the race is not sold out.

 When and where is the Great Rubber Duck Race and what does it cost?

-The Great Duck Race will take place on September 4, 2021 in the Kanawha River.
+The Great Duck Race will take place on September 3, 2022 in the Kanawha River.
 Your duck, along with all the others will be tossed from the Southside Bridge and swim to shore.
-At least the first 3 ducks through the finish line will win some amazing prizes.
+The first 10 ducks through the finish line will win some amazing prizes.